 SPECIALS

-At FSA, 6th grade students gain broad exposure to many specials courses, and 7th and 8th grade students choose a track (art, orchestra, or band) in order to dive deeper into their area of interest.
+In 6th grade, middle school students choose a track (art, orchestra, or band) in order to dive deeper into their area of interest.
 There is ample research supporting student choice, which tends to increase students’ engagement and ownership over their learning.
-Our specials structure allows students to explore different options, followed by specializing in and working towards mastery in their area of choice.
+Our specials structure allows students to specialize in and work towards mastery in their area of choice.
 In all three grade levels, students have one period of specials every day.

-In 7th and 8th grades, students have one day of P.E., two days of their selected specialty (art, orchestra, or band), and two days of creative problem-solving.
+All middle school students have one day of P.E., two days of their selected specialty course (art, orchestra, or band), and two days of creative problem-solving.

 Creative Problem-Solving provides students with sufficient time to make connections across content areas and learn deeply in an authentic way.
 Computer science, coding, and robotics education are embedded into this course.
 Creative Problem-Solving is a course focused on real-life problems that students work towards remedying.
 To solve these problems, students must work collaboratively, integrating all disciplines into their work.
 Creative Problem-Solving and students’ core courses support one another, allowing students to apply their knowledge and understand how seemingly separate subjects and topics are related.
 This course provides students with a critical framework for an increasingly interdisciplinary world.